Most beginner artists focus on the subject of their artwork, neglecting the importance of negative space.

 Negative space composition example

 The tree in this painting is the subject, but the surrounding sky forms an important part of the composition.
 The blank sky provides a sense of scale and allows the viewer’s eye to rest.
 In addition, the contrast between the tree and the sky creates visual interest and draws attention to the subject.
+To create unity between elements in a composition, position the elements closer to one another.

 How to plan the composition